 Drawbacks of Buying a House Outright With Cash

 One of the premier issues with paying cash for a home is that you’ll miss out on the mortgage interest deduction.
 This tax perk lets you deduct what you pay in mortgage interest, so long as your loan is $750,000 or less.
 Although this doesn’t take the sting out of paying interest, it can be a big help on your tax return.

 No matter how much money you have, an outright home purchase will take a significant chunk out of your savings.
 In turn, you’ll lose liquidity, which weakens your ability to recover from a financial emergency.

 Regardless of the method you use to pay for your new home, it’s a very personal decision.
 So make sure you do ample research about which decision works best for you.
 To do this accurately, you may want to do a deep dive into your monthly finances.
 This may help you see what kind of cash you’d need to make a mortgage feasible.
 Again, don’t forget to include outside costs such as closing costs, paperwork fees, origination charges and more.

 Tips for Buying a Home

-- In addition to paying off your debts and creating a monthly budget, you’ll also want talk to a financial advisor before buying a home.
-A financial advisor can help you figure out how buying a home fits into your larger financial plan so your other financial goals, like saving for retirement, don’t fall to the wayside.
-A matching tool like SmartAsset’s SmartAdvisor can help you find a person to work with to meet your needs.
+- In addition to paying off your debts and creating a monthly budget, you’ll also want talk to a financial advisor.
+A financial advisor can help you figure out how buying a home fits into your larger financial plan.
+This will make it so your other financial goals, like saving for retirement, don’t fall to the wayside.
+A matching tool like SmartAsset’s can help you find a person to work with to meet your needs.
 First you’ll answer a series of questions about your situation and goals.
 Then the program will narrow down your options from thousands of advisors to three fiduciaries who suit your needs.
-You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
+You can then read their profiles to learn more about them.
+You can also interview them on the phone or in person and choose which one to work with in the future.
 This allows you to find a good fit while the program does much of the hard work for you.